4 Days in New York Itinerary | The Ultimate First-Timers Guide

 Day 3 | A Little NYC History: Chinatown, Little Italy, & More

-After your time at the museum concludes, take a short walk over to Little Italy via the Spring St. subway station, and walk east two blocks to Mulberry St. This area is full of Italian eateries, and is the perfect place to stop and grab food.
+After your time at the museum concludes, take a short walk over to Little Italy (or hitch a ride via the Spring St. subway station, and walk east two blocks to Mulberry St.) This area is full of Italian eateries, and is the perfect place to stop and grab food.
 For an extra special treat, check out the first pizzeria in the United State: Lombardi’s.
 I absolutely LOVE their pizza – it’s simple but perfect.
 They do not take reservations here, so try to arrive a little before or a little after the usual lunch hour to try to avoid the crowds.

 After lunch, continue your stroll towards Chinatown.
 All you really have to do is walk down Mulberry St. until Little Italy ends (3 blocks) and you won’t miss it.
 Chinatown is a lot bigger than Little Italy, and here you can find lots of street vendors to bargain with.
 Also, if you’d like a sweet treat, check out Eggloo.
 They have the best waffle cones I’ve ever tasted and lots of flavor / topping options.